Results for "WordPress Serialized PHP Search Replace Tool"

 On the night of June 23rd, Telegraph Media flicked the switch on a new project – Telegraph Blogs.
 And, proudly, we’d like to say we were involved with the project.

 Are you fed up of operating a slow WordPress site?
 Say no more!
-Introducing the WP Performance Profiler—designed to help you optimise WordPress sites running on PHP 5.3 to 5.6, with some limited profiling possible on PHP 7.2+ servers.
+Introducing the WP Performance Profiler—designed to help you optimise WordPress sites running on PHP 5.3 to 5.6

 We thought we’d share some of the functions that go into most of our custom WordPress themes.
 If you have your own favourites then get commenting!